Robert F. Kennedy Jr.'s famous name and controversial views collide in his bid for top health job

 Later that year, a measles epidemic killed dozens of infants and children.

-Democrat Hawaii Gov. Josh Green, an emergency room doctor who organized flights loaded with 50,000 vaccine doses, doctors and nurses to administer inoculations, has led the campaign to highlight Kennedy’s role.
+Hawaii Gov. Josh Green, a Democrat and an emergency room doctor who organized flights loaded with 50,000 vaccine doses, doctors and nurses to administer inoculations, has led the campaign to highlight Kennedy’s role.
 He shared during one-on-one meetings with a handful of senators earlier this month what he witnessed there, including accounts from villagers who told them about Facebook posts that scared them away from vaccinations.

 “He went there and used celebrity status to scare the country away from vaccinating,” Green said of Kennedy.
 “You have to ask yourself, ‘Why, RFK Jr., would you go to Samoa and do this to innocent people?’”